Academany/fabzero/program/electronics/electronics101.md

 ## Learning about components

 Let's learn a little bit about how the components work.
-A good resource is the O'Reilly Enciclopedia of Electronic Components[.](files/books.zip) Do you know what are these components for and how do they work?
+A good resource is the O'Reilly Encyclopedia of Electronic Components[.](files/books.zip) Do you know what are these components for and how do they work?

 ## Power sources